salesforce/bazel-mystery/solution_walkthrough.md

 ## Query for all of the red cars:

 ```
-bazel query 'attr(tags, "red", set(//car/...))'
+bazel query 'attr(tags, "red", //cars/...)'
-//car:23245
+//cars:23245
-//car:85465
+//cars:85465
 ```

 This tells us that there are two red cars.

-## Query to see who depends on the first car:
+## Query to see who depends on the first red car:

 ```
-bazel query 'rdeps(//..., //car:23245)'
+bazel query 'rdeps(//..., //cars:23245)'
 ...
-//person:basil
+//people:basil
 ```

-This tells us that a person called Basil owns the car.
+This tells us that a person called Basil owns the first red car.

-## Query to see who depends on the second car:
+## Query to see who depends on the second red car:

 ```
-bazel query 'rdeps(//..., //car:85465)'
+bazel query 'rdeps(//..., //cars:85465)'
 ...
-//person:katie
+//people:katie
 ```

-This tells us that a person called Katie owns the car.
+This tells us that a person called Katie owns the second red car.

 ## Query to see whether Basil or Katie are tall

 ```
-bazel query 'attr(tags, "tall", (//person:basil union //person:katie))'
+bazel query 'attr(tags, "tall", (//people:basil union //people:katie))'
-//person:basil
+//people:basil
 ```

 This tells that Basil is tall.
 We already know that he has a red car.